 - Slow-grilled seasonal fruit

 We prepare the ingredients as a group and participants work in pairs to to look after each barbecue, 2 people to a barbecue.
 The model of barbecue we use for this class are Kamado Joe's Classic Joe, which is equivalent in size to a large Big Green Egg.
-We provide notes and recipes for you to keep after the class.

 Not familiar with Kamado Barbecues?